josuebasurto/BasicSpeedTest/readme.md

 ## Description

 Simple web page that downloads and calculates speed over a file of ~5Mb.
-You can adapt it to use it in your website, download your own file, etc.
+You can adapt it to use it in your website, download your own file, etc. Test: https://josuebasurto.github.io/BasicSpeedTest/

 ## Screenshot